Introduction

 However, this does not solve all the other problems.

-An Acuity Index node runs alongside the node it is indexing.
+An Acuity Index node runs alongside the Substrate node it is indexing.
 In its simplest implementation it maintains an index of block number and event index for each key, for example account id.

 High performance